 National Aeronautics and Space Administration, Founded 1958

-Crowdfunding Is Helping NASA
+Crowdfunding is Helping NASA Recruit Astronauts and Staff

 Who among us ever suspected that crowdfunding could lead to NASA's ability to build a real-life Starfleet?
 Happily, it happened in just six days, like the biblical creation of the world!

 After just six days of crowdfunding at Indiegogo, financial success was celebrated March 30, 2013 that allowed NASA to begin editing an introductory film trailer for play before the May 2013 release of Star Trek Into Darkness.
 From there, it will likely become an oft-repeated Public Service Announcement.
-NASA Commerical Crew partner, Aerospace Industries Association (AIA), acepted the duties of editing and purchase the theater time to run the pre-film trailer.
+NASA Commercial Crew partner, Aerospace Industries Association (AIA), accepted the duties of editing and purchase the theater time to run the pre-film trailer.